jngadiub/ExoDiBosonResonances/EDBRCommon/doc/README.txt

 git init
 git clone git://github.com/cms-edbr/ExoDiBosonResonances

+### remove analysis directories not needed for PAT production (they increase the crab sandobx)
+### this is not needed if you don't want to submit PAT-production jobs to CRAB
+rm -fr AnalysisDataFormats/ EDBRCommon  EDBRElectron  EDBRMuon

 # and add the missing BuildFile, as well as move the plugins directory to the src one
 mv ExoDiBosonResonances/PATtupleProduction/data/Buildfile_KStenson KStenson/TrackingFilters/BuildFile.xml
 rm -rf KStenson/TrackingFilters/src